 Passionate about theater education, Grant served as the associate program director of Wayzata Theatre from 2018-2022 and interim department director from 2022-23, directing fifteen productions and co-creating an award-winning educational theatre program that staged six productions across three performance spaces each year.

 Grant relocated to Boston, MA in 2023 to pursue his MFA in Directing at Boston University under the guidance of nationally recognized director Wendy C. Goldberg.
 Continuing to carve a space for himself as a groundbreaking classics director, Grant’s thesis production of JULIUS CAESAR was a lauded capstone to his graduate studies.
 His other graduate productions included THE HOT L BALTIMORE by Lanford Wilson and DESDEMONA by Paula Vogel.
 Grant also collaborated with the Boston University Opera Institute as an assistant director and dramaturg on Daniel Catán’s FLORENCIA EN EL AMAZONAS.
-Grant graduated from Boston University in 2025.
-He has taught for Boston University, Cambridge Center for Adult Education, Hennepin Theatre Trust, and others, in addition to serving as an acting and audition coach for private students.
-In addition to his work with classical text, Grant has also developed world premiere productions, including 7th House Theater’s THE GREAT WORK with premiered at the Guthrie Theater, as well as the “funny, believable, and surprisingly moving” ONLY UGLY GUYS in collaboration with playwright Kurt Engh, which had its world premiere at Open Eye Theater in 2024 and will be remounted at Gremlin Theater in 2025.
+Grant has taught for Boston University, Cambridge Center for Adult Education, Hennepin Theatre Trust, and others, in addition to serving as an acting and audition coach for private students.
+In addition to his work with classical text, Grant has also developed world premiere productions, including THE GREAT WORK with premiered at the Guthrie Theater, as well as the “funny, believable, and surprisingly moving” ONLY UGLY GUYS in collaboration with playwright Kurt Engh, which had its world premiere at Open Eye Theater in 2024 and will be remounted at Gremlin Theater in 2025.
 Grant is an associate member of the Stage Director and Choreographer’s Society and a member of Actors’ Equity Association.

 UPCOMING